 One of the biggest stumbling blocks to discussing military careers is understanding the difference between officers and enlisted.
-I’m sure the proliferation of online shooter games hasn’t helped by showing teenage gamers that they can climb the ladder from private to general just by killing the most “noobs.”
-But the difference between enlisted and officer, depending on how you look at it, can be one of prestige, pay, responsibility, and future career opportunities.
+The difference between enlisted and officer, depending on how you look at it, can be one of prestige, pay, responsibility, and future career opportunities.

 How Are Commissioned Officers Different?

 Historically, officers were prominent aristocrats or landowners who received a commission from the country’s ruler, giving them permission to raise and train military units.
 By contrast, the enlisted were “the common folk” the officers led into battle.
 It was once true even in the United States: Military units were raised for the Civil War by wealthy and prominent community members, who would obtain a commission to recruit and train the people in their hometown.

 Today, commissioned officers in the United States Military are no longer aristocracy and the enlisted far from being peasants.
 However, officers are still the primary source of authority in any military unit, and the position maintains some of its aristocratic pedigree, as embodied in the age-old phrase, “officer and a gentleman.”